natcap/invest.users-guide/source/waterpurification.rst

 .. math:: net_x = retained_x-\frac{thresh}{contrib}

 where :math:`retained_x` is the amount of retention calculated as in the table above, *thresh* is the total allowed annual load for the pollutant of interest (*thresh_p* for phosphorous, *thresh_n* for nitrogen) and contrib is the number of pixels on the landscape.
-Pixel values are then summed (*nret_sm*) or averaged (*nret_mn*) to the sub-watershed scale to give sub-watershed service outputs in biophysical terms.
+Pixel values are then summed (*nret_sm*) or averaged (*nret_mn*) to the subwatershed scale to give subwatershed service outputs in biophysical terms.

-Once the service level (*nret*) is determined, we can (optionally) calculate the value of this service provided by each sub-watershed based on the avoided treatment costs that retention by natural vegetation and soil provides.
+Once the service level (*nret*) is determined, we can (optionally) calculate the value of this service provided by each subwatershed based on the avoided treatment costs that retention by natural vegetation and soil provides.
 We make this calculation as follows:

 .. math:: wp\_Value_x = Cost(p)*retained_x*\sum^{T-1}_{t=0}\frac{1}{(1+r)^t}

 Where:

- :math:`wp\_Value_x` is the value of retention for sub-watershed x.
+ :math:`wp\_Value_x` is the value of retention for subwatershed x.

  *Cost(p)* is the annual treatment cost in $(currency)/kg for  the pollutant of interest (p).

- :math:`retained_x` is the total pollutant retained by sub-watershed x
+ :math:`retained_x` is the total pollutant retained by subwatershed x

  *T* is the time span being considered for the net present value of water treatment

  *r* is the discount rate used for calculating net present value

-The sub-watershed values are then summed to the watershed to determine the water purification value per watershed.
+The subwatershed values are then summed to the watershed to determine the water purification value per watershed.

 Limitations and Simplifications